The Vermont Statutes Online

 (2) The Department and the Commission shall consider within 30 days whether to investigate the proposed investment or contract.

 (3) The Commission, upon its own motion or upon the recommendation of the Department, may determine to initiate an investigation.
 If the Commission does not initiate an investigation within such 30-day period, the contract or investment shall be deemed to be approved.
 If the Commission determines to initiate an investigation, it shall give notice of that decision to the company proposing the investment or contract, the Department, and such other persons as the Commission determines are appropriate.
-The Commission shall conclude its investigation within 120 days of issuance of its notice of investigation, or within such shorter period as it deems appropriate, unless the company consents to waive the 120-day requirement.
+The Commission shall conclude its investigation within 120 days following issuance of its notice of investigation, or within such shorter period as it deems appropriate, unless the company consents to waive the 120-day requirement.
 Except when the company consents to waive the 120-day requirement, if the Commission fails to issue a decision within that 120-day period, the contract or investment shall be deemed to be approved.
 The Commission may hold informal, public, or evidentiary hearings on the proposed investment or contract.

 (4) Nothing in this subsection shall prohibit a company from negotiating or adjusting periodically the price of other terms of supply through a supplement to such a contract, provided that the supplement falls within the terms specified in such a contract, as approved.
 The Commission’s authority to investigate such adjustments under other authorities of this title shall not be impaired.
 Such a company shall file with the Department and the Commission a copy of any such supplement to the contract or other documentation that states any terms that have been renegotiated or adjusted by the company at least 30 days prior to the effective date of the renegotiated or adjusted price or other terms.